frincuandreea/andreeafrincu/pages/about.md

 Skills:

-Java, Java Enterprise Edition, Apache Sling, Spring boot
+* Java, Java Enterprise Edition, Spring boot

-AEM, Glassfish, Apache, Tomcat, JBoss Application Server
+* AEM, Glassfish, Apache, Tomcat, JBoss Application Server

-EJB
+* EJB, OSGI bundles

-JSF
+* JSF

-REST, SOAP
+* REST, SOAP

-JPA,Hibernate, Oracle, MySql, PLSql
+* JPA, Hibernate, Oracle, MySql, PLSql

-Javascript, JQuery, AngularJS, RequireJS, ReactJS, JSP
+* Javascript, JQuery, AngularJS, RequireJS, ReactJS, JSP

-HTML5
+* Sightly

+* HTML5, CSS, LESS, SCSS

-IntelliJ, Eclipse
+* IntelliJ, Eclipse

-maven, ant
+* maven, ant

-Git
+* Git

 I started to write this blog because many many times I find myself searching in google "How to ..." do different stuff.
 I propose that every time I search something like that to actually write a post where I explain how to solve that respective problem.
 In this way I will make the life more easy for a person who is searching the same topic as me.
 I also want to have this blog as a collection of information where I can always come back every time I need to remember some topic which I solved in code.
+I am always open for new challenges and new ideas.

 ​